Democrats ‘Foresee’ Impeachment Proceedings Against Donald Trump

 “The Trump Haters and Angry Democrats who wrote the Mueller Report were devastated by the No Collusion finding!
 Nothing but a total ‘hit job’ which should never have been allowed to start in the first place!”

-He suggested that the purpose of the investigation was to waste time, and also said that investigation was not conducted for the “good of the people.”
+He suggested that the purpose of the investigation was to waste time, and also said that the investigation was not conducted for the “good of the people.”